-Set up: Empty out the boxes of conversation hearts and put them into pairs by saying and color. example: place all the pink love you’s together.
-When you have enough pairs you are ready to play.
+Set up: Empty out the boxes of conversation hearts and put them into pairs by saying and coloring. example: place all the pink love you’s together.
+When you have enough pairs, you are ready to play.

-Step 1: Scramble the pairs of conversation hearts on the table, than put them in rows.
+Step 1: Scramble the pairs of conversation hearts on the table, then put them in rows.

 Lace Licorice Chew